alexmurithi/calculator-api/README.md

 Run Eslint
 `npm run lint`

+Run the application

+`npm run start:dev `

 The API is now running.
 Copy the url link provided and paste it on your favourite browser.
-It should look like `http://127.0.0.1:6001` this will display laravel default landing page.
+It should look like `http://127.0.0.1:6001`

 To view Swagger documentation please navigate to `http::localhost:6001/api/docs`